Theorem of the three geodesics: History and proof

 A geodesic, on a Riemannian surface, is a curve that is locally straight at each of its points.
-For instance, on the Euclidean plane the geodesics are lines, and on the surface of a sphere the geodesics are great circles.
+On the Euclidean plane the geodesics are lines, and on a sphere the geodesics are great circles.
 The shortest path in the surface between two points is always a geodesic, but other geodesics may exist as well.
 A geodesic is said to be a closed geodesic if it returns to its starting point and starting direction; in doing so it may cross itself multiple times.
 The theorem of the three geodesics says that for surfaces homeomorphic to the sphere, there exist at least three non-self-crossing closed geodesics.
-There may be more than three, for instance, the sphere itself has infinitely many.
+There may be more than three; for instance, a sphere has infinitely many.

-This result stems from the mathematics of ocean navigation, where the surface of the earth can be modeled accurately by an ellipsoid, and from the study of the geodesics on an ellipsoid, the shortest paths for ships to travel.
+This result stems from the mathematics of ocean navigation, where the surface of the earth can be modeled accurately by an ellipsoid, and from the study of geodesics on an ellipsoid, the shortest paths for ships to travel.
 In particular, a nearly-spherical triaxial ellipsoid has only three simple closed geodesics, its equators.
 In 1905, Henri Poincaré conjectured that every smooth surface topologically equivalent to a sphere likewise contains at least three simple closed geodesics, and in 1929 Lazar Lyusternik and Lev Schnirelmann published a proof of the conjecture; while the general topological argument of the proof was correct, it employed a deformation result that was later found to be flawed.